broninx/rsc_iota_imp/contracts/htlc/README.md

 - **Timeout Duration**: A predefined period (in milliseconds) before the contract expires.
 - **hash phrase**: A secret bitstring (that will be automatically changed with his respective keccak-256 digest by the [keccak256 function](https://docs.iota.org/references/framework/testnet/iota-framework/hash#function-keccak256))

-The function automatically captures the current timestamp (in ms) as a clock parameter, which is combined with the `deadline` to calculate the deadline.
+The initialize function instantiates an HTLC struct, mapping supplied parameters to their respective struct fields.
+Crucially, the preimage is stored as its Keccak-256 digest (computed via the hash module's keccak256 function).
+The initialize function automatically records the current timestamp (in milliseconds) and combines this with the deadline parameter to compute the final deadline.
+The initialized struct is then persisted on-chain.

 ### Reveal